julianoes/siyi-a8-mini-camera-manager/README.md

 ```
 (by default there is no output)

 To test the RTSP server, try to connect to it from another computer connected to the same network.
+Replace `192.168.x.y` with the IP of your RPI device.

 Either using gstreamer:

 ```
 sudo apt install gstreamer1.0-plugins-base-apps

-gst-play rtsp://192.168.x.y:8554/live
+gst-play-1.0 rtsp://192.168.x.y:8554/live
 ```

 Or ffmpeg: